SutharHet/github-user-repos-visibility-test-api/README.md

-# github-user-repos-visibility-test-api
+# small-programs
-Program Which prints all repository of user and their availability of user
+## repos-availability.py - prints in terminal user repositories and their availability